Airheads: Box office

-The film debuted in tenth place, grossing US$1.9 million in its opening weekend, grossing only half its budget.
+The film debuted in tenth place, grossing US$1.9 million in its opening weekend, and grossed only half its budget.

 Critical response

 On Rotten Tomatoes the film has an approval rating of 29% based on 38 reviews.
 The site's critical consensus states: "There's a biting satire that keeps threatening to burst out of the well-cast Airheads, but unfortunately, the end result lives down to its title in the most unfortunate ways."
-On Metacritic, the film has a score of 46 out of 100, based on 18 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 46 out of 100, based on 18 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Peter Travers of Rolling Stone gave the film a rare positive review: "Fraser and Buscemi are deadpan delights.
 And Sandler, Opera Man on SNL, is a red-hot screen find."